-Review of Supplier Contracts
+Clauses in Supplier Contracts

-During the last reporting period, our standard Terms and Conditions of Purchase ("Linde Standard Terms") were updated to include warranties from the supplier that their business is conducted in a manner that is consistent with the principles of the Act.
+During the SCQ process, suppliers are requested to agree to the Company's standard Terms and Conditions of Purchase ("Linde Standard Terms") which include warranties from the supplier that their business is conducted in a manner that is consistent with the principles of the Act.
 A supplier must also notify the Company as soon as it becomes aware of any actual or suspected modern slavery in its supply chain.